 Earthquake faults are caused by the Earth's crust moving upward, downward, and sideways.
 Normal faults occur when plates move apart.
 Reverse faults develop when plates smash together.
-The San Andreas Fault is a place where plates slip past each other.
+Transform faults are caused by two plates moving horizontally apart.
+The picture below shows movement along the San Andreas Fault as the Pacific Plate moves northward relative to the North American Plate.

 Subduction zone faults form where one plate is being forced beneath another plate.
 The fault line in these areas can be hundreds of kilometers long.
 When they break along this fault line it creates great earthquakes that can be over 9.0 on the moment magnitude scale.